Cammymoop/godot-cheat-sheet/README.md

 either delete all the existing .import files for your other images or manually fix them all in the import tab new images will now already be non-filtered

-See below for how to get a better result when resizing your window to an arbitrary resolution
+See [Down here](#get-a-nicer-scaling-algorith-for-pixel-art-(without-forcing-integer-scale)) for how to get a better result when resizing your window to an arbitrary resolution

 ## Make tiles from an image
 Note if your textures are filtered make sure your tiles have spacing between them so they dont bleed into each other